Lucas Biglia

-Lucas Rodrigo Biglia ([ˈlukas roˈðɾiɣo ˈβiɣlja]; born 30 January 1986) is an Argentine professional footballer who plays as a defensive midfielder for Süper Lig club İstanbul Başakşehir.
+Lucas Rodrigo Biglia ([ˈlukas roˈðɾiɣo ˈβiɣlja]; born 30 January 1986) is an Argentine former professional footballer who played as a defensive midfielder.

 Formerly of Argentinos Juniors and Independiente, he spent seven seasons with Anderlecht, where he made 312 appearances in the Belgian Pro League, winning four league titles.
-He later spent four seasons with Italian side Lazio, before joining Milan in 2017, spending three seasons with the Rossoneri, leaving in 2020.
+He later spent four seasons with Italian side Lazio, before joining AC Milan in 2017, spending three seasons with the Rossoneri, leaving in 2020.

 Biglia's first senior international call-up for Argentina was in 2011 and he previously played for the Argentina U20 national team, who won the 2005 FIFA World Youth Championship.
 He represented his nation at two FIFA World Cups, reaching the final of the 2014 edition of the tournament, and in three Copa América tournaments, winning runners-up medals in the 2015 and 2016 editions of the tournament.
 He retired from international football after the 2018 FIFA World Cup, with 58 caps and one goal.